BenChampion/realworldocaml-book/book/concurrent-programming/README.md

   [Handling Json Data](json.html#handling-json-data){data-type=xref}.

 `cohttp`
 : A library for creating HTTP clients and servers.

-We need Async support, which comes with the `cohttp-async` package.
+`cohttp-async`
+: A package providing Async support for `cohttp`.

 Now let's dive into the implementation.